Sensitive Data Element Remediation

 Teams routinely commit configs, log formatters, and schema files that — usually by accident — start emitting sensitive elements (email addresses, phone numbers, session tokens, internal user IDs) into places where they shouldn’t appear.
 An SDE or DLP scanner typically catches these; historically, the remediation is a ticket that sits for weeks.
 This workflow turns the same finding into a PR within the hour.

 Upstream detection is a prerequisite, not part of this workflow.
-The orchestrator expects a deterministic scanner to be producing structured findings it can consume — for example, Earlybird for in-repo SDE scanning, Gitleaks or TruffleHog for credentials, or a commercial DLP product for data-in-motion.
+The orchestrator expects a deterministic scanner to be producing structured findings it can consume — for example, Earlybird for in-repo SDE scanning, Gitleaks or TruffleHog for credentials, or a dedicated DLP product for data-in-motion.
 The Automation page catalogs the common scanners; the agentic remediation here picks up after the scanner has fired.

 High-level flow